The Ridgefield Cemetery is nearly 150-years old and thought to be the oldest in Ridgefield.

 In its nearly 150-year history, the cemetery has become the final resting place for many notable Ridgefield residents.
 This includes Mary Adele “Polly” Shobert.
 Mary was the second resident to be buried in the cemetery in September 1885, and is likely a child of Fredrick and Catherine Shobert.
 Catherine was also buried in the cemetery upon her death in October 1904.

 In addition to members of the founding family, several members of the very first Ridgefield City Council are buried in the Ridgefield Cemetery.
-The City Council was established in 1909 when Ridgefield voted to become incorporated into Clark County by a vote of 62-12.
-City Council Members Frank H. Gilbert, Newman C. Hall, James S. Maxon and Andy Murray are buried in the cemetery between 1911 and 1956.
+The City Council was established in 1909 when Ridgefield voted to become incorporate by a vote of 62-12.
+City Council Members Frank H. Gilbert, Newman C. Hall, James S. Maxon and Andy Murray were buried in the cemetery between 1911 and 1956.

 Another notable individual buried in the Ridgefield Cemetery is Daniel Kendrick Abrams.
-He donated Abrams Park to the City of Ridgefield in the early 1900’s shortly before his death in 1911.
-Today, Abrams Park encompasses 40-acres and features nature and walking trails, playing fields, picnic-areas, and a playground.
-It also hosts numerous community events throughout the year.
+He donated Abrams Park to the City of Ridgefield in the early 1900’s, shortly before his death in 1911.
+Today, Abrams Park encompasses 40-acres and features nature and walking trails, sports fields, picnic-areas, a disc-golf course, and two playgrounds.
 In 1977 the park was dedicated to honor Abrams.
 He is credited with providing Ridgefield residents with opportunities for sports and recreation, environmental protection, and community beautification.

 Civilians are only part of the storied history of the Ridgefield Cemetery.
-The cemetery is home to 60 veterans that make up just over seven percent of all burials in the cemetery.
-A majority of these veterans served during the Civil War – Ridgefield was initially named Union Ridge because it was home to a large number of residents who served in the Union Army.
+The cemetery is the final resting place for 60 veterans that make up just over seven percent of all burials in the cemetery.
+A majority of these veterans served during the Civil War.
+Ridgefield was initially named Union Ridge because it was home to a large number of residents who had served in the Union Army.
 Of the Civil War era veterans, the most notable is Sergeant Albert M. Edmonds who served in the 6th Kansas Cavalry.
 While his marker is not dated, he is believed to be the oldest veteran laid to rest in the cemetery.
-Sergeant Edmonds began his service as a private and rose to the rank of Sergeant.
-He mustered out of the Union in 1864 before making his way to settle in Ridgefield.